leighgable/ufd/README.md

 ### Prerequisites

 This project uses llama.cpp, specifically llama-server.
-Also Agno and fastAPI.
+Also fastAPI.
 See the requirements.txt for all the (python) dependencies.

 ### Installation